Suryakiranrao/Car-Sharing/README.md

   &nbsp;&nbsp;&nbsp;i)Remember me functionality:This enables the user to avoid entering login details,When they come back to <br/>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the site if they closed the browser without  Logging out.It is built using advanced encryption methods.<br/>
-  &nbsp;&nbsp;&nbsp;ii)Forget Password functionality:This is done by sending an email to the user email with a link to reset their password.<br/>
+  &nbsp;&nbsp;&nbsp;ii)Forget Password functionality:This is done by sending an email to the user email with a link to reset their <br/>
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It also uses Encryption methods for a highly ecure application.<br/>
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Password.It also uses Encryption methods for a highly ecure application.<br/>

 3.Car Sharing App contains following features:<br/>